Biden says disputes remain over treatment of U.S. journalists in China

 "For the working and living environment for foreign reporters - if you take an objective and just view, you will be able to reach a correct conclusion," Hong said.

-Biden's comments illustrate Washington's concern over China's intensified efforts to restrict the activities of foreign news organizations.
+Biden's comments illustrate Washington's concern over China's intensified efforts to restrict the activities of foreign news organisations.

 Both the New York Times Co and Bloomberg News have not been given new journalist visas for more than a year after they published stories about the wealth of family members of former Chinese Premier Wen Jiabao and President Xi Jinping, respectively.